ronenrosenberg/Caesar-Shift-Cipher/README.md

 # Caesar Shift Cipher
-Can encrypt and decrypt messages based on a modified version of the Caesar Shift Cipher.
+Can encrypt and decrypt text messages based on a modified version of the Caesar Shift Cipher.
-More functionality may be added later.